-The APN: An Anchor for FPs Providing EOL Care in the Home
+The APN: An Anchor for Family Physician's Providing End of Life Care in the Home

 Patients living with advanced cancer often wish to receive end-of-life (EOL) care at home.
 Challenges to providing high quality care in this setting include: symptom management, caregiver support/education, and seamless around-the-clock care.
 The Freeman Centre for the Advancement of Palliative Care strives to meet the complex needs of these patients through an interdisciplinary approach to care that optimizes the patient and family experience with a goal of improving quality of life.